runtimerevolution/knowledge-base/docs/python/machine_learning/synthethic_data/1_synthetic_data.md

 ## Metrics

-To study the performance of this library methods (fit - to train - and sample - to create data) we used a Jupyter Notebook on VSCode.
+To study the performance of this library methods (fit - to train - and sample - to create data) we used a Jupyter Notebook on VSCode using a M1 MacBook Air with 16GB of RAM.
 The results are the following:

 | Synthesizer model | Method | Num of rows used/generated | Time |
 | ----------- | ----------- | ----------- | ----------- |